-I-Matter, the national staff engagement questionnaire which measures staff engagement within teams and supports the production of team action plans, was suspended this year as a result of Covid.
+I-Matter, the national staff engagement questionnaire which measures staff engagement within teams and supports the production of team action plans, was suspended this year as a result of COVID.
 However, in September staff were invited to respond to a national 'Everyone Matters' Pulse survey, which adopted a similar methodology.
 Response rates for the HSCP were 36%, slightly below the average of 38% for NHS Greater Glasgow and Clyde.

 Some comparisons can be made with the previous i-Matter survey and with NHSGGC as a whole, as shown below.
 These show a more positive response amongst HSCP staff than for NHSGGC as a whole across the range of questions specified, along with a higher overall composite satisfaction score.
-There has been a reduction, however, across most indicators for the HCSP between 2019 and 2020.
+There has been a reduction, however, across most indicators for the HCSP between 2019 and 2020

-Question e Matters 020) IMatter (2019) Glasgow HSCP NHSGGC Glasgow HSCP I feel my direct line manager cares about my health and wellbeing 80% 78% 86% I feel my organisation cares about my health and wellbeing 70% 67% 71% I am treated with dignity and respect 78% 76% 84% I am treated fairly and consistently at work 76% 74% 82% My work gives me a sense of achievement 78% 77% 81% I get the help and support I need from other teams and services within the organisation to do my job 73% 72% 71% I feel appreciated for the work I do 71% 68% 74% I would recommend my organisation as a place to work 73% 71% 75% Overall Experience Score (On scale of 1 (very poor) to 10 (very good) 6.83 6.67 TBC ii.
-Staff Mental Health and Wellbeing Group also been involved in sharing health and wellbeing support information, disseminating learning and good practice, and supporting managers and staff to respond to these challenges.
+Question Ever yone Matters IMatter (2019) Glasgow HSCP NHSGGC Glasgow HSCP l feel my direct line manager cares about my health and wellbeing 80% 78 % 86% I feel my organisation cares about my health and wellbeing 70 % 67 % 71 % I am treated with dignity and respect 78 % 76 % 84% I am treated fairly and consistently at work 76 % 74 % 82% My work gives me a sense of achievement 78 % 77% 81% I get the help and support I need from other teams and services within the organisation to do my job 73% 72 % 71 % I feel appreciated for the work I do 71 % 68 % 74 % I would recommend my organisation as a place to work 73 % 71 % 75 % Overall Experience Score (On scale of 1 (very poor) to 10 (very good) 6.83 6.67 N/A

+Staff Mental Health and Wellbeing Group